pearsontechnology/k8sv1beta1/docs/ApisextensionsvbetaApi.md

 # create an instance of the API class
 api_instance = k8sv1beta1.ApisextensionsvbetaApi()
-pretty = 'pretty_example' # str | If 'true', then the output is pretty printed. (optional) labelSelector = 'labelSelector_example' # str | A selector to restrict the list of returned objects by their labels.
+namespace = 'namespace_example' # str | object name and auth scope, such as for teams and projects pretty = 'pretty_example' # str | If 'true', then the output is pretty printed. (optional) labelSelector = 'labelSelector_example' # str | A selector to restrict the list of returned objects by their labels.
 Defaults to everything. (optional) fieldSelector = 'fieldSelector_example' # str | A selector to restrict the list of returned objects by their fields.
 Defaults to everything. (optional)